michaelrizvi/tr-als/README.md

 ## Description

-In the context of the honors project course of University of Montreal,
+This solver was written in the context of the honours project (IFT3150) at University of Montréal.
+The goal of the project is to analyze and compare the performance of the ALS algorithm to the greedy algorithm proposed by M. Hashemizadeh et al in their paper [Adaptive Learning of Tensor Network Structures](https://arxiv.org/abs/2008.05437) for the specific task of tensor ring decomposition.

 ### Dependencies